naveen7v/Bhavcopy/README.md

 **EOD_charts.py**

-This script lets you plot stock prices on the fly from Yahoo Finance
+This script lets you plot stock prices on the fly in your browser

+from Yahoo Finance using Dash-Plotly modules.

 No adjustment for the price is needed.
 This script makes use get_yahoo.py to get price data